 Decimal Type a value for the number of digits to which to round the number.
-If you omit this value, ROUND uses 0.
+If you omit this value ROUND uses 0.
+Specify a positive integer to indicate the number of this value, ROUND uses 0.
 Specify a positive integer to indicate the number of places to the right of the decimal point to which to round.
 Specify a negative integer to indicate the number of places to the left of the decimal point to which to round.